hotschedules/slate/source/includes/publishingapps.md

 - **"global_store_icon": "public/icon.png" _required_**

 	In the settings section, Global Store Icon is your icon for your application.

+- **"location": "S3" _optional_**

+	In the settings section, you define where your published app resides (S3 or artifactory).
+S3 is the preferred location.
+The Agent Apps used to use "storage": "s3", so that needs to be included in the settings sections as well for agent apps to compatibility.

 - **"type": "mobile" _required_**